The Obsessed Mage and His Beloved Statue Bride: Manga

-A manga adaptation illustrated by Sekimori was serialized on NTT Solmare's Comic C'moa website under Takeshobo's Hana Neko brand between February 1, 2022 and October 1, 2024.
-Its chapters were collected in five tankōbon volumes released from November 29, 2024 to August 1, 2025.
+A manga adaptation illustrated by Sekimori was serialized on NTT Solmare's Comic CMoa website under Takeshobo's Hana Neko brand between February 1, 2022, and October 1, 2024.
+Its chapters were collected in five tankōbon volumes released from November 29, 2024, to August 1, 2025.

 In October 2025, Seven Seas Entertainment announced that they had also licensed the manga adaptation for English publication, with the first volume set to release in September 2026.